griptape-ai/griptape-trade-school/docs/courses/shotgrid-tool/04_first_tool.md

 ### Combine requests

 You can absolutely use multiple Tools at the same time.
-Try a few examples where you might use both the `DateTime` Tool and the `ReverseStringTool`.
+Try a few examples where you might use both the `DateTimeTool` Tool and the `ReverseStringTool`.

 ```text
 User: Can you reverse the month?